 This residency is a collaborative project between Studio Voltaire and Imperial Health Charity and has received additional funding from Arts Council England.

 Sunil Gupta (b.
 1953, New Delhi India) is a photographer, writer and curator.
 He has exhibited internationally and published several books, including Christopher Street, 1976 (Stanley/Barker 2018) and Queer (Vadehra Art Gallery/Prestel 2011).
 His work is in many public collections, including the Museum of Modern Art (NY, USA) Tate Britain (UK), Philadelphia Museum of Art (USA), Tokyo Metropolitan Museum of Photography (Japan), Arts Council of Great Britain (UK) and Harvard University (Massachusetts, USA).
-A forthcoming retrospective ‘From Here to Eternity’ opens at The Photographers’ Gallery in Autumn 2020.
+Gupta’s major retrospective ‘From Here to Eternity’ opened at The Photographers’ Gallery in London on 9 October 2020.
 He is represented by Hales Gallery, Stephen Bulger Gallery and Vadehra Art Gallery.

 Imperial Health Charity helps our hospitals do more through grants, arts, volunteering and fundraising.
 Working in partnership with the Imperial College Healthcare NHS Trust, we fund major redevelopments, research and medical equipment at five London hospitals – Charing Cross, Hammersmith, Queen Charlotte’s & Chelsea, St Mary’s and the Western Eye – as well as helping patients and their families at times of extreme financial difficulty.
 Supporting the arts in healthcare, we manage an Arts Council accredited hospital art collection and run an arts engagement programme for patients and NHS staff.
 We also manage volunteering across all five hospitals, adding value to the work of staff and helping to improve the hospital experience for patients.
 Fundraising through major appeals and community events enables us to continue our essential work.